yw1055/Planning-of-Robot/README.md

 ##ARA* is an anytime weighted heuristic search adjusting its performence bound on sufficient search time.

-  ##AWA* is an anytime weighted heuristic search finding a sequence of improved path solutions and
+  ##AWA* is an anytime weighted heuristic search finding a sequence of improved path solutions and eventually